Las Palmas De Gran Canaria Gran Canaria, Canary Islands Travel Guide

 For affordable and authentic meals.

 A traditional fresh market in the old town.
-A superb place for local produce, cheese, meats, and genuine local food culture.
+A superb place for local produce, cheese, meats, and genuine the food culture of the area.

 Some stalls sell prepared food.

-Located near Las Canteras, this modern food market combines various gourmet stalls, tapas bars, and international food options.
+Located near Las Canteras, this modern food market combines various gourmet stalls, spanish appetizer bars, and international food options.

 It becomes active in the evenings, presenting a social dining experience.